 The horses do automatically move up and down.
 While your toddler is belted, I always stood by the side to make sure my daughter didn’t slide off.
 Plus, kids need help getting onto and off the horses.

 As a plus, there is a large stroller parking lot here.
 We always left the stroller for a couple of hours here as we made our rounds around all the rides in Fantasyland.
+Find out what is the best stroller for Disney World!

 9. Buzz Lightyear’s Space Ranger Spin